vesoft-inc/nebula-docs/docs-2.0/nebula-importer/use-importer.md

 ### Run in Docker mode

-Instead of installing the Go locale locally, you can use Docker to pull the [image](https://hub.docker.com/r/vesoft/nebula-importer) of the Nebula Importer and mount the local configuration file and CSV data file into the container.
+Instead of installing the Go locale locally, you can use Docker to pull the [image](https://hub.docker.com/r/vesoft/nebula-importer) of the NebulaGraphImporter and mount the local configuration file and CSV data file into the container.
 The command is as follows:

 ```bash
 $ docker run --rm -ti \